The best early Amazon Prime Day 2022 deals on Apple iPad tablets

 Note that the Apple iPad Mini is not compatible with the Apple's external Magic Keyboard.
 It can, however, be used with other Bluetooth-enabled external keyboards.

 Available in four colors; prices vary.
-The sale prices listed below are for the purple iPad Mini 6 with Wi-Fi-only connectivity.
+The sale price listed below is for the purple iPad Mini 6 with Wi-Fi-only connectivity.

 Apple iPad Pro 5